The Aging Out Crisis

 Elizabeth Seton Children’s is urgently raising money to build the first home of its kind for young adults with medical complexity.
 This will be a national model.
-It will give these young people the support they need to survive and thrive – a home with life-sustaining technology, specialty clinics, interactive living environments, spaces for music, art, family time and outdoor exploration.
+It will give these young people the support they need to survive and thrive – a home with life-sustaining technology, specialty clinics, interactive living environments and spaces for music, art, family time and outdoor exploration.

 Do you have any questions?